dahadaller/nc-hash/documentation/2019-02-16 JavaFX Demo Documentation.md

 #### What's required

 - Download and install the newest version of Intellij. https://www.jetbrains.com/idea/
 - Download and install Java 11 JDK.
 Link is here, https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html
+- After you install Java you have to set up the Path for Windows.
+Click on this link https://www.tutorialspoint.com/javafx/javafx_environment.htm and go to "Setting up the Path for Windows."
+I didn't do this to run the demo.
+But it will save you trouble in the future.
 - Download JavaFX 11 SDK. https://gluonhq.com/products/javafx/.
 Unzip the contents to anywhere you like.
 I placed my in C:\Program Files\Java.

 #### Running the Demo